data-forge/data-forge-js/README.md

 ## Generator

+todo: Review and revise this section.

-A generator is a function that produces values or rows to be inserted into a Series or DataFrame.
+A generator is a function that produces zero or more values to be inserted into a Series or DataFrame.

 A generator may take arguments and it can return an array of values or rows: